Jolanrensen/docProcessorGradlePlugin/README.md

 - `ARG_DOC_PROCESSOR`: The `@setArg` and `@getArg` processor
 - `COMMENT_DOC_PROCESSOR`: The `@comment` processor
 - `SAMPLE_DOC_PROCESSOR`: The `@sample` and `@sampleNoComments` processor
+- `REMOVE_ESCAPE_CHARS_PROCESSOR`: The processor that removes escape characters

 This order ensures that `@setArg`/`@getArg` is processed after `@include` and `@includeFile` such that any arguments that appear by them are available for the `@setArg`/`@getArg` processor.
-The `@comment` processor is recommended to be after `@setArg`/`@getArg` too, as it can be used as a line break for tag blocks. `@sample` and `@sampleNoComments` are recommended to be last as processing of inline tags inside comments of `@sample` might not be desired.
+The `@comment` processor is recommended to be after `@setArg`/`@getArg` too, as it can be used as a line break for tag blocks. `@sample` and `@sampleNoComments` are recommended to be last of the tag processors, as processing of inline tags inside comments of
+`@sample` might not be desired.
+Finally, the `REMOVE_ESCAPE_CHARS_PROCESSOR` is recommended to be last to clean up any escape characters that might have been introduced by the user to evade some parts of the docs being processed.

 ## @include Processor